Chat with us on WhatsApp

 Finasteride for Hair Loss

 Finasteride is used to treat men with male pattern hair loss.
-It is most effective on the crown scalp, and although it will increase the number of scalp hairs, it will not increase the amount of body hair.
-Based in Glasgow, Dr Bonaros specializes in advanced hair restoration, including the use of Finasteride to limit hair loss.
+It is most effective on the crown of the scalp and, although it will increase the number of scalp hairs, it will not increase the amount of body hair.
+Based in Glasgow, Dr Bonaros specialises in advanced hair restoration, including the use of finasteride for hair loss.

 Finasteride for hair loss treatment, Side effects and dosage.
 Dr Bonaros hair transplant surgeon in Glasgow